-We're maintaining the roadway, bridges and other highway safety features for the future.
+We're maintaining the roadway, bridges and other highway safety features for the future generations and to keep our economy moving forward.

 Interstate 5 from the border with California to just south of Ashland (MP 0 to 11.45)